 Includes: Airport pick up and drop off (at closest airport), Accommodation, Meals while volunteering (lunches, some dinners), On-site training, Emergency Support, Donation to Placement Partner, AEI Travel Manual, $10 Credit in our Zazzle store (towards the purchase of recycled water bottles, reusable bags, etc), American and Canadian clients get 50% off at the online AEI IceBreaker store.
 Carbon credits to offset 3 tonnes of greenhouse gas emissions, Premium Individual Travel Insurance (up to $500, 000 USD in emergency medical coverage), Travel discounts (through automatic membership to a volunteer only travel discount program), 24/7 Travel and emergency assistance, Orientation presentation, Placement partner manual, Placement partner t-shirt.
 Are you thinking of fundraising for a portion, or all your fees?
 Many of our clients have been very successful with their fundraising efforts.
 To learn more about their successful fundraising projects and see how you can fund raise for your experience, please visit our fundraising page!

 Volunteer Activities: Medical volunteer activities include assessing, diagnosing and treating sick and injured dogs and cats, administering anesthesia and assisting with / performing surgical procedures (spays and castrations), vaccination programs.
 These activities will take place in multiple pre-approved veterinary clinics, assistance during adoption campaigns which happen every weekend.
 Educational and office volunteer activities do not require a knowledge of Spanish, as Spanish lessons are offered by this group.
 Other volunteer activities include office administration, fundraising, on-line promotion and general support of the organization's activities- especially during their adoption campaigns that happen every weekend.
 Currently, this group does not have a shelter, there is only a clinic with no over night boarding, so all dogs are in foster care.
 Socialization and grooming of dogs are not currently tasks our standard volunteers can participate in.
 However, educational campaigns, rescues and general support is always needed.
-The hospital and shelter will be build in 2015 and then the role of standard volunteers will change.